Georges Passerieu: Biography

 Passerieu first rode the Tour in 1906, after he had just become a professional cyclist.
 He was strong in the mountains, finishing second to René Pottier in the third stage.
 Pottier was dominant in that Tour, but Passerieu was the best of the rest.
 Passerieu won the first stage, beating Pottier in Marseille after they had climbed the mountains together.
 Later he also won the twelfth stage, and finished second in the general classification.

 In 1907, Passerieu was riding for the Peugeot team, which saw potential in Belgian cyclist Cyrille Van Hauwaert.
 Van Hauwaert refused requests from Peugeot to ride as helper for Passerieu, but instead signed for the La Française team.
 In the 1907 edition of Paris–Roubaix, Passerieu finished first, followed by Van Hauwaert.

 Passerieu rode the 1908 Tour de France.
 He was the only cyclist to climb the Ballon d'Alsace and the Chartreuse without dismounting his bicycle.

+Passerieu carried a British passport and raced on an NCU licence.